Crissy-Nguyen/CIS-1051-Project/proposal.md

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

-I intend this project to be, at its core, a Mario-styled platformer, having enemies and objects in the environment for the player to interact with.
+I intend this project to be a somewhat Snake-inspired platformer.
-For the character that the player controls, I plan to give it a little more depth than just walking left or right and jumping; it could be something along the lines of crouching, wall jumping, etc.
-The player should have a health bar where, if they've been attacked by either an obstacle or an enemy (usually by getting too close), they'll lose a heart.
-Running out of hearts will result in a Game Over screen, which afterwards should either close the window or prompt the user if they want to retry the level.
-The player's objectitve is to reach the goal that lies at the end of the side-scrolling level.
+What I mean is that it is endless as there is food to constantly be collected by the player, aiming for a high score.
+However, as the player collects food, the level around them and its terrain and hazards randomize and scatter around, creating unique platforming situation each time food is collected.
+The player's only controls are moving left and right and jumping; all they must do keep collecting food until they lose.
-When the player comes in contact with the goal, a win screen should appear, and should either close the window afterward or prompt the user if they want to play the game again.
+When the player does lose, the program should prompt the player if they want try again.

 ## If planning to combine 1051's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to 1051, and which aspect(s) would relate to the other course?

-TODO, if applicable
+N/A

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

-TODO, if applicable
+N/A

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.